 A pilot program designed to grow and develop retail business in Downtown Pontiac.
-Miniature storefronts (approximately 144 square feet) will be set up on Block 59 and rented for the summer to businesses looking to expand into a full size storefront.
+Miniature storefronts (approximately 144 square feet) will be set up on Block 59 and rented with short term leases to businesses looking to gain retail experience.
 This low stakes program allows them to experience the retail world without the overhead of a full size storefront.

 Who can participate?

-Interested retailers may submit an application before February 28, 2021.
-Applications will go through a blind review process by members of Downtown Pontiac’s team and our business community.
-If you’re interested, but not ready to commit, please call us at 815-844-3396.
+Interested retailers may submit an application at any time.
+If you’re interested, but not ready to commit, please call us at 815-844-5847.